natoriamilligan/github-cheatsheet/start-git.md

 - After you've created your folder, go into the folder
 - `git init` : initialize your git repository
 - `git log` : shows all the commits you have done
-  - `git log --oneline` : shows one line
+  - `git log --oneline` : shows one line logs

 ## Configurations
 - `git-config-lab` folder : folder that holds all your configurations